10 Creepy Things Bodies Can Do After Death

 While this is uncommonly seen now, it can also happen with women.
 When a woman dies similarly, her labia can become enlarged, and her clitoris can swell.

 Even though this sounds a lot like necrophilia, it thankfully isn’t.
-In corpses which no longer have oxygen pumping through them, this is unlikely to ever happen, but for those that are clinically dead but being used as beating-heart cadavers or as organ donors, the possibility of the body having an orgasm is there.
+In corpses that no longer have oxygen pumping through them, this is unlikely ever to happen, but for those that are clinically dead but being used as beating-heart cadavers or as organ donors, the possibility of the body having an orgasm is there.

 This isn’t done on purpose.
-Doctors who work with these bodies sometimes have to electrically trigger parts of the spine.
+Doctors who work with these bodies sometimes have to trigger parts of the spine electrically.
 In some cases, when the sacral nerve root in the base of one’s spine is stimulated, it causes a reflexive reaction by the autonomic nervous system.
-Again, this only works due to the fact that the bodies are still receiving oxygen, despite being clinically dead.
+Again, this only works because the bodies are still receiving oxygen, despite being clinically dead.
 When the doctors trigger this part of the spine, the reflex it causes in the system can result in an orgasm.

-However, because the body is clinically dead, there is no actual enjoyment or pleasure coming from this experience.
+However, because the body is clinically dead, no actual enjoyment or pleasure comes from this experience.
 The brain is no longer sending out signals, and while the body may react, it’s only doing so out of pure reflex.

 1 Know They’re Dead

 There are countless stories of those who have come back from near-death experiences and have given their interpretation of what they believe the afterlife is like.
 While many are left to wonder what happens after we die, scientists may have at least part of an answer.